Mariners announce their 2022 coaching staff

 Hitting coach Tim Laker and the Mariners couldn’t come to an agreement on his contract for 2022 and he opted to decline their offer, while bench coach Jarred Sandberg didn’t have his contract renewed.

 Tony Arnerich will take over Laker’s spot as the team’s hitting coach.
-He has spent the last five seasons working in Seattle’s player development staff, serving as an assistant hitting coach/catching coordinator for three years before being promoted to the Mariners minor league field and catching coordinator.
+He has spent the past five seasons working in Seattle’s player development staff, serving as an assistant hitting coach/catching coordinator for three years before being promoted to the Mariners’ minor-league field and catching coordinator.

 Jarret DeHart, who worked as an assistant hitting coach to Laker last season, was promoted to hitting coach and will also handle the duties as the team’s director of hitting strategy.